 Cosmo United Football Academy (CUFA)

 The best way to pick up the game of football is to start at an early age.
 Cosmo United Football Academy (CUFA) provides training from toddler ages of under three to teens under 16.
 It has a professional and dedicated coaching team that includes many active and former S-league players as well as national team players.
 The academy participates in two youth football leagues – Unity Football League and JSSL Singapore National Youth Leagues – and players have the opportunity to take part in matches and tournaments.
-CUFA also organises football and multi-sport camps during school holidays.
+CUFA also organises multi-sport and football camps during school holidays.
 Training sessions are held from Mondays to Saturdays across four locations: Premier pitch and Rainforest pitch at Turf City, Bukit Timah pitch and the Swiss Club Singapore pitch.

-The academy aims to teach, educate and develop psychomotor and football skills in a professional, individualised, fun and stress-free environment.
+The soccer academy aims to teach, educate and develop psychomotor and football skills in a professional, individualised, fun and stress-free environment.
 With the right approach, children will gain confidence and develop the pride, attitude, mental and physical fitness of a sportsperson.

 British Football Academy (BFA)